MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 You can also use the **Send As** or **Send on Behalf** capabilities from Exchange Online or your Exchange server to change the sender address on outbound messages.
 For more information, see [Using a Substitute Sender Address on Outbound Email Messages](admin-how-setup-email.md#using-a-substitute-sender-address-on-outbound-email-messages).

-## Legacy SMTP Settings and the SMTP Connector Extension
+## Legacy SMTP Settings and the Email - SMTP Connector Extension
 If you're already using [!INCLUDE[d365fin](includes/d365fin_md.md)] and have configured email through the legacy SMTP setup, you can continue using your setup in parallel with the Email - SMTP Connector extension.
-When you are ready, your administrator can turn on the enhanced email capabilities.
+The next time we update your [!INCLUDE[d365fin](includes/d365fin_md.md)], your legacy SMTP settings will be copied to the Email - SMTP Connector extension.
+When ready, your administrator can turn on the enhanced email capabilities and you will start using the Email - SMTP Connector extension.
 For more information, see [About Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management.md#about-feature-management).
-When that happens, we will copy your legacy SMTP settings to the Email - SMTP Connector extension.
 However, there is no synchronization between the SMTP Connector extension and the legacy settings.
-If you change the SMTP settings in the extension, you should make the same changes in the legacy SMTP setup.
+If you change the SMTP settings in the extension, you should make the same changes in the legacy SMTP setup, or vice versa.

 > [!NOTE]
 > If you have customizations that rely on the legacy SMTP email setup, there is a chance that something will go wrong with your customizations if you start using email extensions.
 We recommend that you set up and test the extensions before you turn on the feature switch for enhanced email capabilities.